 Seed sorter & counter

 Garden Project receives thousands of seed packets each year from area retailers and seed producers.
-Volunteers will help sort and count seed packets according to variety at GLFB’s warehouse.
+Volunteers will help sort and count seed packets according to variety at GLFB’s distribution center.

 Typical season: October — December